Metric VBT validation & accuracy

 Read summary ↗

-Running a study and want to use Metric as a study tool?
-We support raw-data export, methodology consultation, and the engineering team is available for technical questions.
-See the research page for the open invitation and contact details.
+Running a study and want to use Metric as a measurement tool?
+Get in touch.
+Our engineering team is available for technical questions and can help with data export.